goodhertz/drafting/README.md

+# DEPRECATED
+# DEPRECATED
+# DEPRECATED

+# Functionality has been moved into coldtype itself

 # Drafting

 Headless utilities for graphics programming in Python, meant for use in graphics programming environments like Coldtype, DrawBot, Blender, or hardware drawing machines like AxiDraw.